You will find flyers, class descriptions and teacher bios below. Are you ready to register for classes? Click HERE!

 Morgan Martin – Morgan is in her sixth year of teaching, and in that time, she has taught science to all grades six through twelve.
 She currently teaches sixth grade earth science and seventh grade life science at Oak Middle School.
 In addition to teaching science, Morgan is a coach for the Science Olympiad team and is providing assistance to Oak students for the STEAM fair and STEAM showcase.
 As a Los Alamitos graduate, Morgan loves working for her alma mater.

 Bruno Pontes – Bruno loves empowering people through sports.
 Bruno grew up playing soccer and swimming in a small town in Brasil.
 When he and his parents moved to the United States, Mr. Pontes maintained an active life by playing a range of different sports.
 He played volleyball, tennis, basketball, and soccer.
 Mr. Pontes is a first degree black belt in Hapkido, which is a Korean martial arts.
 Bruno has taught several classes in Hapkido and discovered that he loved the sparkle in his students’ eyes when they learned a new move that he had taught them.
 As a result, Mr. Pontes decided to pursue a career in teaching physical education.
-This choice led him to attend CSU Long Beach where he will be finishing up his undergraduate degree in Kinesiology in the Spring 2017.
+This choice led him to attend CSU Long Beach where he graduated with his BA in Kinesiology in the Spring 2017.
 Mr. Pontes is excited to teach the students of Los Alamitos how to live healthy lifestyles through playing sports, eating healthy and exercising regularly all while having fun!

 Coralie Prince – Coralie Prince’s life has been music from the time she was born!
 Her father was a singer/songwriter/pianist and producer of shows.
 Mother, a nurse, performed at home and supported the arts.
 Coralie began piano when she was a toddler and violin when she was 6.
 She most recently taught elementary classroom music at Hopkinson and Lee both from 1980 to 2014.
 She directed grade level shows and produced, directed, accompanied a large musical each year with the 5th grade and/or the 4/5 chorus.
 She taught piano privately for many years and later, a summer Musical Theater Workshop for grades 3 thru 12.
 She is so excited to continue working with the students in the LAEF Musical Theater Class.